sjfaz/cdk-ddb-partitions/README.md

 ### 1. `partitions.js`

-Check the number of active shards, our proxy for partitions given the 1:1 mapping
+Check the number of active shards, a proxy for partitions given the 1:1 mapping

 ```bash
 node utils/partitions.js